jieliangbio/brGMM_BAE/README.md

 # brGMM_BAE model

-BrGMM_BAE  is a clustering model to predict lake pH and salinity based on brGDGT compounds.
+BrGMM_BAE is a clustering model designed to predict freshwater or halo-alkaliphilic bacterial assemblages based on brGDGT MBT'5Me and IR indices.

 ## Project Overview

-This project utilizes brGDGT compounds found in lakes to predict bacterial assemblages using a GMM (Gaussian Mixture Model).
+This project utilizes brGDGT MBT'5Me and IR indices found in lakes to predict bacterial assemblages using a GMM (Gaussian Mixture Model).

 ## Features

-- Predicts lake bacterial assemblages using brGDGT compounds.
+- Predicts lake bacterial assemblages using brGDGT MBT'5Me and IR indices.
-- Estimates lake pH and salinity both in modern and paleo.
+- Estimates bacterial assemblages both in modern and paleo.

 ## Installation Guide